DeltaF1/pith/README.md

 	field_type field_name = value_hint [attributes];
 }
 ```

-~~TODO: How to express that the API will return data back to a static buffer in the caller?~~ A static buffer descriptor in the response is enough

 When structs/enums are referenced by requests, the generated wiki text should create a hyperlink to their wikiurl.